July 27, 2019

 By: Mary Pellegrini

-The 2011 cherry crop is amazing.
-We have been picking about 10 pounds of fresh cherries every few days and they become the main ingredient in many a tasty breakfast treat.
+The Hood River Valley cherry crop has been amazing.
+We have been picking up about 10 pounds of fresh cherries every few days and they become the main ingredient in many a tasty breakfast treat.
 We’ve been making cherry crepes, cherry scones, cherry cobblers and of course placing big bowls of cold, crisp cherries on the table to nibble on before, during and after breakfast.

 One of our guests’ favorite though, is the Double-Crust Cherry Tart and as promised here is the recipe.